-This Call to Action aims to highlight the urgent need to stimulate the empowerment of those affected by mental ill-health and to recognise the vital role persons affected by mental ill-health can play in the management of their treatment and care, in partnership with health professionals and other care providers.
+This Call to Action aims to highlight the urgent need to stimulate the empowerment of those affected by mental ill health and to recognise the vital role patients can play in the management of their treatment and care, in partnership with health professionals and other care providers.

 "In the current, Europe- wide efforts aiming to develop sustainable, patient-centred and cost-effective health systems, empowered patients are an essential part of the solution.

 Therefore, investing in patient empowerment should be seen as a priority".

-Marco Greco, President, European Patients'Forum
+Marco Greco, President European Patients' Forum